-But while Carin had some success in Rafiabad, tough time awaited her in areas like Drang and Tosamaidan.
+But while Carin had some success in Rafiabad, a tough time awaited her in areas like Drang and Tosamaidan.
 Due to the better road connectivity to the higher reaches, she says, these areas become easily accessible to trucks and other heavy-duty vehicles.
-“With such an easy access to forests, the timber fellers need no middle men to carry out the job.
+“With such easy access to forests, the timber fellers need no middlemen to carry out the job.
 They would make Rs 8000 per night as smugglers,” she says.
-“It was very difficult to provide them an alternative livelihood.”
+“It was very difficult to provide them with an alternative livelihood.”

-Carin says that the smugglers in these areas turned out to be very “nasty” compared to those she counseled in Rafiabad.
-“At many occasions I was attacked by them,” she says.
-“In 2010, in Pulwama, an Australian journalist was severely thrashed while reporting on the issue and her belongings were snatched including camera.”
+Carin says that the smugglers in these areas turned out to be very “nasty” compared to those she counselled in Rafiabad.
+“On many occasions, I was attacked by them,” she says.
+“In 2010, in Pulwama, an Australian journalist was severely thrashed while reporting on the issue and her belongings were snatched including the camera.”

 While the felling in Rafiabad has somewhat come to stagnation, it is picking up in areas like Lolab in Kupwara.
 “There is a huge nexus of forest officials in Sopore-Baramulla belt,” says one former timber feller, who pleaded anonymity.
 “The barons in this industry are well-connected rich businessmen.”

-This timber-smuggler-turned-tourist-guide says in these areas army is not directly involved in the felling, but at check points they would let go vehicles, carts and ponies laden with illegal timer once they are given a “certain percentage.”
+This timber-smuggler-turned-tourist-guide says in these areas the army is not directly involved in the felling, but at checkpoints, they would let go vehicles, carts and ponies laden with an illegal timer once they are given a “certain percentage.”

-During 90’s though, he alleges, army stationed in far off villages in areas like Kupwara and Safapora, had erected sawmills to process illegally felled timber.
+During ’90s though, he alleges, the army stationed in far off villages in areas like Kupwara and Safapora, had erected sawmills to process illegally felled timber.
 “This timber would get transported to Indian cities like Nagpur and Bangalore,” he alleges.

 Identifying the Rot

-All these factors have cumulatively led to situation of over-exploitation and degradations of eco-systems, says Professor G M Bhat, a geologist at Jammu University.
-Notably, FSI -2011 report has revealed that almost 64 percent of J&K forests have dense to moderately dense forest cover.
-It concluded that the rest 34 percent of forests were degraded.
+All these factors have cumulatively led to a situation of over-exploitation and degradations of eco-systems, says Professor G M Bhat, a geologist at Jammu University.
+Notably, the FSI -2011 report has revealed that almost 64 per cent of J&K forests have dense to moderately dense forest cover.
+It concluded that the rest 34 per cent of forests were degraded.